-Whether you have a Blackstone or alternate brand of gas griddle, its cooktop will get dirty each time you use it.
+Whether you have a Blackstone griddle or alternate brand of gas flat top grill, its cooktop will get dirty each time you use it.
 It’s essential to know how to clean a flat top grill because the cooktop needs to be cleaned after each use.

 Proper cleaning after cooking will prevent damage and protect the griddle’s cooktop from rust and other deterioration.
 It also ensures you’re ready to go the next time you fire it up to cook.

 One crucial housekeeping item to mention is that you do not use soap to clean your flat top, as this will remove the seasoning you’ve worked hard to build.
 Without the seasoning, the griddle is unprotected and won’t offer the nonstick surface you’re looking for.